admingistai/GPADemo/API.md

 ### 2. Chat Endpoint

-Handles AI chat completions using Gist AI API with citations and attributions.
+**⚠️ TEMPORARILY DISABLED**: AI functionality has been temporarily removed and will be reimplemented.

 **Endpoint:** `POST /api/chat`